qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/getting-started-with-jupyterlab.md

     ![Use default config](/_media/xfce_first_launch.png)

 * Open QGIS from the desktop icon.
-* Open QGreenland from `shared/QGreenland`.
+* Open QGreenland from `/home/jovian/qgis-data/QGreenland_v3.0.0alpha2/`.
 * Explore QGreenland layers and turn on some layers.

 :::{.callout-note}
-The QGreenland project file and data are stored on the `shared/` directory and cannot be edited directly.
-Consider saving your own version of the project file to your home directory (e.g., `/home/jovian/qgreenland_personal.qgs`) so that you can make and save changes to e.g., layer order and symbology.
+Consider saving your own version of the project file (e.g., `/home/jovian/qgis-data/qgreenland_personal.qgs`) so that you can make and save changes to e.g., layer order and symbology without overwriting the original project file.
 :::